smtifahim/SCKAN-Apps/sckan-explorer/readme.md

 ![1740185188144](image/readme/1740185188144.png)

-**Fig 2.** A screenshot of the generated visual diagram for an example neuron population (femrep:30) including its synaptic connectiosn terminating in different parts of the uterus.
+**Fig 2.** A screenshot of the generated visual diagram for an example neuron population (femrep:30) including its synaptic connections terminating in different parts of the uterus.

 ## Limitations